 A = T and G = C

 (c) The base ratio A = T/G = C may vary in the DNA of different groups of animals but is constant for a particular species.
-Therefore, this ratio has been used to identify the DNA from a particular source.
+Therefore, this ratio has been used to identify the DNA from a specific source.

 Molecular structure of DNA

-1. Nucleosides –
+- Nucleosides –

-A nitrogenous base with a Molecule of deoxyribose (without phosphate group) is known as a nucleoside.
-In a nucleoside, the first carbon atom of deoxyribose is linked to the first nitrogen (in pyrimidines) or the 9th nitrogen (in purines).
+A nitrogenous base with a Molecule of Deoxyribose (without phosphate group) is known as a nucleoside.
+In a nucleoside, the first carbon atom of Deoxyribose is linked to the first nitrogen (in pyrimidines) or the 9th nitrogen (in purines).
 Thus, there are nucleosides in a DNA molecule.
 These are:

 Adenosine – Adenine + Deoxyribose